 • an allowance for loan fees (if applicable).

 The Office of Financial Aid and Student Campus Employment will prepare an aid package and mail this information to the student’s home address as soon as possible.
 All non-need-based aid will be considered as part of a need-based aid package first along with eligibility for Pell Grants and other federal grants.
-If there is need remaining after these forms of aid are considered, the aid office will award loans, jobs, and grants to fill as much of the remaining need as funding and institutional awarding policy will allow.
+If there is need remaining after these forms of aid are considered, the aid office will award loans and grants to fill as much of the remaining need as funding and institutional awarding policy will allow.
 Students may apply for work-study positions at the work-study website: www.mbc.edu/work_study.

 When the student receives an award letter, she will be asked to make decisions on which types of aid she will accept.
 The student may also need to complete further paper work depending on individual aid situations.
 Explanations of what is needed by the aid office to complete a student’s aid package will be included with the award letter.
 Students are asked to read all information carefully and respond promptly to any requests by the aid office.

 All loans taken through the Office of Financial Aid and Student Campus Employment at Mary Baldwin should be considered by students and parents as a serious commitment that must be met in the future.
 MBC will award, depending on financial need and borrowing eligibility, three types of loans: Perkins, Direct Stafford, and PLUS.
 Perkins Loans are awarded to the students with the most need, usually Pell recipients.
-Repayment will not begin until the student leaves the college or falls below half time.
+Repayment will not begin until the student leaves the college or falls below half time status.
 Interest is covered while the student is in college and only begins to accrue once the repayment period starts.
-There is a grace period after leaving the college or falling below half time.
-Students will be counseled on their rights and responsibilities at the time the student is asked to sign her promissory note.
+There is a grace period after leaving the college or falling below half time status.
+Students will be counseled on their rights and responsibilities at the time they completed student loan entrance counseling.
 Direct Stafford Loans are student loans with two separate and distinct awards based on a family’s need.
 Loans awarded to cover need are Subsidized Direct Stafford Loans.
 Students will not be charged interest on Subsidized Direct Stafford Loans while they are continuously enrolled with at least half-time status.
 Students not eligible for Subsidized Direct Stafford Loans may be eligible for an Unsubsidized Direct Stafford Loan.
-Interest on unsubsidized loans will accrue from the time the loan is disbursed; Students may elect to pay the interest as it accrues, or defer paying it until loan repayment begins, when a student leaves, graduates or drops below half time.
+Interest on unsubsidized loans will accrue from the time the loan is disbursed; Students may elect to pay the interest as it accrues, or defer paying it until loan repayment begins, when a student leaves, graduates or drops below half time status.
 Each student’s yearly eligibility for Direct Stafford Loans has been established by the federal government as follows:

 Students who are independent by federal definition and dependent students whose parents are denied a PLUS may borrow additional Unsubsidized Direct Stafford funds.
 If eligible, a student may borrow up to $4,000 as a freshman or sophomore, up to $5,000 as a junior or senior.
 Undergraduate dependent students may borrow up to $31,000 in Direct Stafford Loans during a college career, but only $23,000 may be subsidized.
 Independent undergraduates, or dependent undergraduate students whose parents do not qualify for federal parent loans, may borrow up to $57,500 in Direct Stafford Loans but only $23,000 of the total can be subsidized.
 Graduate students can borrow up to $138,500 over a student’s entire graduate and undergraduate career.
 Beginning with Fall Semester 2012, graduate students are only eligible for Direct Unsubsidized Stafford loans and Graduate PLUS loans (credit based).
 All Direct Stafford Loan borrowers are required to complete entrance and exit counseling sessions detailing loan obligations and the repayment process.
 Any student with questions on loans is encouraged to contact the aid office at any time before, during, and after her enrollment at Mary Baldwin.
 Finally, PLUS may be taken by parents of dependent undergraduate students up to the cost of attendance minus other financial aid.
 This is a credit-based loan for which repayment is the responsibility of the parent.
 Interest will be charged on the loan from the date of the first disbursement, and repayment generally begins 60 days after the final disbursement of the loan each year.
 Therefore, parents will begin repayment while the student is in school.
 Deferment options are available.
 Detailed information accompanies all Direct Stafford Loans and PLUS applications and promissory notes and may also be found at www.studentaid.ed.gov.
 Please read this information carefully.